USEPA/haztrak/docs/Configuration.md

     * Description: RCRAInfo environment that Haztrak will interface with per the [e-Manifest API Client Library](https://github.com/USEPA/e-manifest/tree/master/emanifest-py#methods)

-### Back End Database Configs
+### Database Configs

+Technically these are optional.
+If these environment variables are not found, Haztrak will fall back to a [SQLite3](https://www.sqlite.org/index.html) database in the [backend](../backend) directory ( not recommended for production).
+This is kept for demonstration purposes.

-Haztrak may consider postgres option and password files in a future release, for now, it expects one of two setups...
+Things could change, for now, it expects one of two configurations...

-1. all these variables to be present
+1. all `DB_` variables to be present
-2. None of the following variables, in which case it will fallback to a local SQLite3
+2. None of the variables, in which case it will fallback to a local SQLite3

 * `DB_ENGINE`: [The backend driver](https://docs.djangoproject.com/en/4.0/ref/settings/#engine)
   used by django's ORM (e.g., `django.db.backends.postgresql_psycopg2`)